renovatebot/renovate/docs/usage/config-overview.md

 - Repository config

 The above is the order of precedence.
-Later configuration overwrites or merges with earlierones, depending whether the element is marked as "mergeable".
+Later configuration overwrites or merges with earlier ones, depending whether the element is marked as "mergeable".

 <!-- prettier-ignore -->
 !!! note